 - Affordable housing for local people

-- An equity stake in the golf course, meaning a share of the course’s profits will be distributed to local good causes
+- A 5% equity stake in the golf course, and a seat on the board – meaning a share of the course’s profits will be distributed to local good causes

 - Support to other local golf courses

 - The Dornoch Firth will become a global golfing destination

 - Training and placement opportunities for students studying at the University of the Highlands & Islands in Dornoch